yaikobzeray/dev-journal/activity_log.md

 Implemented Django form validation with clean_<field> methods.
 Added custom validators for phone numbers.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 17 January 2024 — Entry 1

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*